jha-prateek/Stock-Prediction-RNN/README.md

 #### RESULTS
     33% of Data used for Testing
-    Plot only shows the first last points of test set and predicted values
+    Plot only shows the last points of test set and predicted values
 ![alt text](https://github.com/jha-prateek/Stock-Prediction-RNN/blob/master/predicted_test.JPG)